 A safeguarding concern is where you have concerns about a child’s welfare or believe they are at risk of harm.
-The key designated safeguarding staff is:
+The key designated safeguarding staff are:

-Lisa Pollitt is our safeguarding consultant and she is available on 07768 617387 between Monday – Friday between 9am-5pm.
-Should you be undertaking field work outside these hours, she will be available by prior arrangement.
+Becky Wood is our safeguarding consultant and she is available on 07309 661609, between Monday – Friday between 9am-5pm.
+Should you be undertaking fieldwork outside these hours, she will be available by prior arrangement.
 Please contact her a week in advance to arrange availability.

 If you have a safeguarding concern about a child you encounter as part of your work:

-- If you believe anyone is in immediate danger, call the police and the The Centre for Education and Youth Chief Executive (or Executive Director) straight away and:
+1. If you believe anyone is in immediate danger, call the police and The Centre for Education and Youth Director of Research and Operations (or Senior Research Associate) straight away and:

-- Report your concern to the person responsible for that young person- e.g. the teacher or activity organiser.
+a.
+Report your concern to the person responsible for that young person – e.g. the teacher or activity organiser.

-- In all cases (and if you do not believe anyone is in immediate danger), record your concern in writing as soon as you can using the The Centre for Education and Youth “Logging a Concern Form.”
-Save the form securely in your Boxcryptor Individual File Sharing folder and submit to designated CP Loic Menzies using SendSafely within 24 hours.
-Loic will then contact the organisation concerned if further action is needed or liaise with local safeguarding teams/the police/NSPCC as appropriate.
+2. In all cases (and if you do not believe anyone is in immediate danger), record your concern in writing as soon as you can using The Centre for Education and Youth “Logging a Concern Form.”
+Save the form securely in your Google Drive Individual File Sharing folder and submit it to the designated safeguarding lead Ellie Mulcahy using SendSafely within 24 hours.
+Ellie will then contact the organisation concerned if further action is needed or liaise with local safeguarding teams/the police/NSPCC as appropriate.

 If you have concerns about a colleague within The Centre for Education and Youth or anyone contracted to work for The Centre for Education and Youth, you should share these immediately with the The Centre for Education and Youth Chief Executive.
-If the concern involves the Chief Executive, you should report it to the Executive Director.
+If the concern involves the Chief Executive, you should report it to the Head of Research.
 If this is not possible, contact the NSPCC for advice.

 Where they are able to do so, all children should provide voluntary informed consent before participating in research.
 Where they are unable to do so, the person responsible for them (e.g. their school or parent) should do so on their behalf.
 Our Parental consent decision tree can help you with this process.
 Unless specifically agreed, children should remain anonymous in research and all personal data should be kept securely in line with our data protection and security policy.
 Consent forms for both adults and children should state that if you are concerned about a child’s safety or wellbeing you will not be able to maintain confidentiality and will need to tell someone who can help.